singuerinc/bashtards/src/pages/2017-12-20-vs-code-extensions.md

 1. [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)

-    If you have two computers, or we switch between VS Code and VS Code Insiders you need this extension.
+    If you have two computers, or you switch between VS Code and VS Code Insiders you need this extension.
 It synchronize the whole editor's configuration.
 It also install/uninstall the extensions.
 100% recommended.

     Cons: Sometimes you get some conflicts with the configuration during upload/download.